Day 1: Arrival in Delhi

 Day 4: Tal Chhapar to Bikaner and Jaisalmer

-Jaisalmer will be our base for exploring this eastern corner of the Thar Desert in Desert National Park over these three days.
+Jaisalmer will be our base for exploring this eastern corner of the Thar Desert in Desert National Park over these further two days.
 Our priority here will be finding the magnificent Great Indian Bustard, which so sadly faces imminent extinction.
 Desert National Park is its final stronghold, and we will make every attempt to see this incredible bird during our stay.
-We will no doubt also encounter an exciting selection of unequivocal desert species here, possibilities including Cream-coloured Courser, White-browed (Stoliczka’s) Bushchat, Greater Hoopoe and Desert Larks, Black-crowned Finch-lark, Rufous-fronted and Delicate Prinias, and Trumpeter Finch, as well as Imperial Eagle, up to five species of vulture, the delightful Indian Desert Jird, Desert Monitor and Spiny-tailed Lizard.
+We will no doubt also encounter an exciting selection of unequivocal desert species here, possibilities including Asian Houbara, Cream-coloured Courser, White-browed (Stoliczka’s) Bushchat, Greater Hoopoe-Lark, Desert Lark, Black-crowned Sparrow-Lark, Rufous-fronted and Delicate Prinias, Striolated Bunting, Spanish and occasional Sind Sparrows, and Trumpeter Finch, as well as the impressive Imperial Eagle, up to five species of vulture, the delightful Indian Desert Jird, Desert Monitor and Hardwicke's Spiny-tailed Lizard.

-We will spend the morning exploring the mosaic of plains, sand dunes, scrub jungle and rocky outcrops of this arid zone.
-By open-topped jeep(s) and on foot we will look for birds such as Sirkeer Malkoha, the scarce and nomadic White-bellied Minivet, Striolated Bunting, Yellow-legged and Barred Buttonquails, Rock Bush Quail, Painted Sandgrouse, Rock Eagle-Owl and critically endangered Indian Vulture with the chance of Leopard, as filmed here for David Attenborough’s ‘Life of Mammals’, as well as the elusive Indian Wolf.
-Later, we leave the desert behind us to climb to 1220m in the Aravalli Hills to Mount Abu for an overnight stay.
-This afternoon we will search open fields and scrub jungle for the localised subcontinent endemic Green Avadavat.
+Today we will leave the desert behind us, travelling south through Rajasthan and eventually climbing to 1220m in the Aravalli Hills to Mount Abu for an overnight stay.
+Although mostly a travel day with a long distance to cover, we will find time this afternoon to search open fields and scrub jungle for the localised subcontinent endemic Green Avadavat.
 These hills contrast starkly with the arid lands we have passed through and we can expect several new birds in this new habitat, perhaps Indian Scimitar Babbler, Tawny-bellied and Yellow-eyed Babblers, White-eared Bulbul, Sulphur-bellied and Hume's Warblers, White-capped and Crested Buntings, Red Spurfowl and Grey Junglefowl.

 Day 11: Dasada to Moti Virani, Kutch

-We will spend the morning in the Little Rann of Kutch where besides the diversity of birds we will also encounter groups of Asiatic Wild Ass in the vastness of the Rann proper, with Jungle and Desert Cats and Desert Fox all possible here.
-By midday we will leave Dasada to make our way west across the Gulf of Kutch to Moti Virani, close to the town of Bhuj in Kutch district for a three-night stay.
+Today will be mostly a travel day as we leave Dasada to make our way west across the Gulf of Kutch to Moti Virani, close to the town of Bhuj in Kutch district for a three-night stay.

 Day 12-13: Kutch

 On the edge of the salt flats of the Great Rann, the area surrounding Moti Virani comprises vast grasslands, sun-baked alluvial flats and shallow seasonal wetlands, punctuated by rocky outcrops and dry thorn scrub.
-Over these two full days we will explore these varied habitats on foot and by jeep, looking for a handful of rare, restricted range specialities in this unique habitat at India's extreme western extension.
-Our targets here include the monotypic Grey Hypocolius, a Middle Eastern species that visits the Kutch area in winter to feed on the fruits of now widely fragmented patches of the native 'toothbrush tree'.
-We will also be looking for Persian (Red-tailed) Wheatear, White-tailed (Marshall’s) Iora, White-naped Tit, Sykes’s Nightjar, Black Francolin, Red-headed Falcon, Merlin, and Tawny Eagle, as well as the small numbers of Sociable Plover that overwinter in this region.
-Grasslands host Asian Desert Warbler, the 'Desert' form of Lesser Whitethroat, Grey-necked and occasional Ortolan Buntings, and up to four species of sandgrouse with the chance of wintering Black-belllied and Spotted alongside resident Chestnut-bellied and Painted, and further afield we will scan sandy beaches and mudflats along the coast hoping to find the striking Crab Plover, Lesser Sand Plover and Terek Sandpiper.
-We also have a further (slim) chance of Great Indian Bustard nearby if it has eluded us in Jaisalmer.
+Over these two full days we will explore these varied habitats on foot and by jeep, looking for a handful of restricted range specialities in this unique habitat at India's extreme western extension.
+Among our targets here is the monotypic Hypocolius, a Middle Eastern species that visits the Kutch area in winter to feed on the fruits of the native 'toothbrush tree'.
+We will also be looking for Persian (Red-tailed) Wheatear, White-tailed (Marshall’s) Iora, White-naped Tit, the scarce and nomadic White-bellied Minivet, Sirkeer Malkoha, Black Francolin, Rock Bush-Quail, Barred Buttonquail, Red-headed Falcon, Merlin, Tawny Eagle, the critically endangered Indian Vulture, Sykes’s Nightjar and Rock Eagle-Owl. as well as the small numbers of Sociable Plover that overwinter in this region.
+Grasslands host Asian Desert Warbler, the 'Desert' form of Lesser Whitethroat, Grey-necked and occasional Ortolan Buntings, and up to four species of sandgrouse with the chance of wintering Black-belllied and Spotted alongside resident Chestnut-bellied and Painted.
+Further afield we will scan sandy beaches and mudflats along the coast hoping to find the striking Crab Plover, Tibetan (Lesser) Sand Plover and Terek Sandpiper.
+We also have a further (though increasingly slim) chance of Great Indian Bustard nearby if it has eluded us in Jaisalmer.

 Day 16: Depart Ahmedabad

-Departures from Ahmedabad airport this morning or continue with post-tour extension.
+Departures from Ahmedabad airport today or continue with post-tour extension.

 Post-tour extension: Asiatic Lion, Blackbuck & Harriers

-Main Tour Day 16 / Post-tour Extension Day 1: Ahmedabad to Gir National Park
+Post-tour Extension Day 1-2: Ahmedabad to Velavadar National Park

 Spend the day exploring Gir National Park during morning and afternoon safaris.
 Besides Asiatic Lion, the park also hosts a high concentration of Leopard and an abundance of herbivores including Chinkara (Indian Gazelle) and Chousingha (Four-horned Antelope).
 The forests are interspersed with grasslands and dissected by rivers, with the varied terrain supporting a diverse avifauna.
-Many of the species we see at Gir will not have been seen on the main tour, key among them including Mottled Wood-owl, Crested Hawk-eagle, Brown Fish-owl, Asian Paradise Flycatcher and Black-headed Cuckooshrike.
+Many of the species we see at Gir will not have been seen on the main tour, key among them including Mottled Wood-Owl, Crested Hawk-Eagle, Brown Fish-Owl, Indian Paradise Flycatcher and Black-headed Cuckooshrike.

-After a final morning safari at Velavadar we leave on the drive back to Ahmedabad.
-Departures from Ahmedabad this afternoon.
+After a final morning safari at Gir, we leave on the drive to Rajkot.
+Departures from Rajkot this evening.